In this post, I would like to guide you and share my knowledge on the steps to be taken to get invites for paid testing

 You should be willing to work on unpaid projects as some sites/companies prefer the new candidates to do so.
 This is like the filtering criteria or a written test for the companies to filter and get good candidates to be able to assign paid projects or test cycles in the future.

 Few companies would invite you to participate in the unpaid test cycles initially as a process followed after being registered.

 So, it is very crucial to focus and understand these below points, immediately after accepting the project.

 - Carefully go through the overview or description specified in the invite.

 - Read the scope and out of scope topics for testing with great detail

 - Note the devices that are covered under this test cycle.
 Usually, for unpaid test cycles, the testing needs to be performed on the PCs but again this is not mandatory.
 They may be device-specific test cycles too

 - Stick to the template (if mentioned), not following the same may get your bug rejected.

 If you perform well and score a qualifying grade in this test cycle, you would surely get invites for paid projects soon.

-At times, even after getting a good score you may not receive any invites for few days but do not get disappointed.
-There are a lot of projects, so there is every chance of getting invites to the future projects.
+At times, even after getting a good score you may not receive any invites for a few days but do not get disappointed.
+There are a lot of projects, so there is every chance of getting invites to future projects.
 Also, remember that some test cycles are specific to regions.

 Step #5) Attempt the skill tests

-Some of the sites offer the skill tests for all sorts of skills.
+Some of the sites offer skill tests for all sorts of skills.

-For example, software testing skill test, English language skill tests, MS Office skill tests etc. These tests are available in some of the sites to actually test the skills of the candidate or tester.
+For example, software testing skill tests, English language skill tests, MS Office skill tests, etc. These tests are available in some of the sites to test the skills of the candidate or tester.
 Scoring high on these would increase your chances of getting invites for paid projects sooner.
 For some projects, a high score is also a prerequisite.